matrix-org/synapse/docs/admin_api/rooms.md

    1. For safety reasons, shut down Synapse.
    2. In the database, run `DELETE FROM blocked_rooms WHERE room_id = '!example:example.org';`
       * For caution: it's recommended to run this in a transaction: `BEGIN; DELETE ...;`, verify you got 1 result, then `COMMIT;`.
-      * The room ID is the same one supplied to the shutdown room API, not the Content Violation room.
+      * The room ID is the same one supplied to the delete room API, not the Content Violation room.
    3. Restart Synapse.

    This step is unnecessary if `block` was not set.